Mothradical/pinterest-data-pipeline708/README.md

 - Kafka REST Proxy - Provides a RESTful interface to an Kafka cluster, allowing for administrative tasks to be performed on the cluster without the use of native Kafka protocol or clients.

-- Managed Workflows for Apache Airflow (MWAA) - Apache Airflow allows
+- Managed Workflows for Apache Airflow (MWAA) - Apache Airflow allows users to use Python to build scheduling workflows for batch data processes.
+In this project, it is used to execute a Databricks notebook on daily intervals.

 ## File Structure of Project